2024 Best Marriage and Family Therapy/Counseling Schools in North Carolina

 If you plan on majoring in marriage and family therapy/counseling, you won't be alone since the degree program is ranked #211 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual reviewed 3 schools in North Carolina to determine which ones were the best for degree seekers in the field of marriage and family therapy/counseling.
-Combined, these schools handed out 60 degrees in marriage and family therapy/counseling to qualified students.
+When you put them all together, these colleges and universities awarded 71 degrees in marriage and family therapy/counseling during the 2021-2022 academic year.

 Choosing a Great Marriage and Family Therapy/Counseling School